The moment you knew

 One guy I spoke to said most lawyers are narcissists, and they all know how to deal with them.
 However, I doubt that is the case.
 That they know how to deal with them, that is.

 After her black-and-white thinking on the top of the page, she starts intellectualizing as a defense mechanism to stop her from concluding he is a narcissist.
 It is amazing how many protective mechanisms you utilize to prevent yourself from realizing you are with a narcissist.
-The moment you knew comes after self-gaslighting.
+The moment you know comes after self-gaslighting.
 You cannot yet admit that everything is a lie, so you gaslight yourself.

 Self-Gaslighting

 You are not so good at it.
 You will see through your self-gaslighting before you see theirs.
-You have to discover that they are the narcissist.
+You have to discover that they are a narcissist.
 You will think you are one, but that means you are not.
 They will accuse you of being one, but that’s just a projection.

 Eventually, you will be able to trust your mind again.
 Until then, trust your gut.
-Does it tell you that you are not seen and that they don’t really love you?
+Does it tell you that you are not seen and that they don’t love you?
 Believe your gut.

 I was Devastated.
 Betrayed